KAZAKHSTAN: Ever harsher jailings for religious talks

 During the trial, Judge Salykbayeva also rejected defence motions to have a new, more qualified expert to review the content of Bashpayev's talks.
 "We prepared our own independent expert analysis also, but the court wouldn't accept this either," Mazhenova told Forum 18 from Shchuchinsk on 30 October.

 Mazhenov's trial is due to resume on 5 November, according to court records.
 A verdict could be issued that day, Mazhenova told Forum 18.

 Yevgeni Zhovtis of the Kazakhstan International Bureau for Human Rights and Rule of Law insists the trials of Abilkairov and Mazhenov were not "free and fair".
 He questions the way prosecutors have brought the cases.
 "There is no evidence that either Abilkairov or Mazhenov practised any terrorism or extremism," he told Forum 18 on 30 October.

 Atyrau: Two arrests

 On 20 October, the KNB secret police arrested two Muslims in the western Atyrau Region.
 They arrested Erzhan Sharmukhambetov (born 26 November 1980) in Atyrau.
 Arrested with him was his wife, but she was freed the following day.
-Atyrau Region Specialised Inter-District Criminal Court ordered that Sharmuzhambetov be held in pre-trial detention, court officials told Forum 18 on 24 October.
+Atyrau Region Specialised Inter-District Criminal Court ordered that Sharmukhambetov be held in pre-trial detention for two months, court officials told Forum 18 on 24 October.